-3.14 Overpayment of Claims
+3.14 Overpayment of claims

-If we determine a claim was overpaid or was paid incorrectly, we will notify the provider in writing.
+You will be notified in writing if we determine a claim was overpaid or was paid incorrectly.
 Overpayment refund requests are issued in accordance with the applicable provider services agreement and governing entity regulations.
-We do not issue overpayment refund requests more than three hundred and sixty five (365) days following the payment date, even when permitted by governing entity regulations.
+We do not issue overpayment refund requests more than 365 calendar days following the payment date, even when permitted by governing entity regulations.

-Once an overpayment refund request is issued, if we do not receive an overpayment dispute request or refund of the overpaid amount within thirty (30) days, we may offset the overpayment against future claim payments if not prohibited by governing entity regulations.
+Once an overpayment refund request is issued, if we do not receive an overpayment appeal request or refund of the overpaid amount within 30 calendar days, we may offset the overpayment against future claim payments if not prohibited by governing entity regulations.

-3.15 Balance Billing
+3.15 Balance billing

-"Balance Billing" means charging or collecting an amount in excess of the Medicaid, Medicare, or contracted reimbursement rate for services covered under a Medicaid, Medicare or employer sponsored beneficiary's plan.
+"Balance Billing" means charging or collecting an amount in excess of the MSCAN, MS CHIP, Medicare, or the contracted reimbursement rate for services covered under MSCAN, MS CHIP, or Medicare.
 "Balance Billing" does not include charging or collecting deductibles or copayments and coinsurance required by the beneficiary's plan.